mjwtom/swift/README-DEDUPE.md

 The deduplication engine records the deduplciation information into the log.
 For every container it record all the information once.
 It is configurable.

+It is good to use the rsyslog to record the information.
+I also make my own log for the debug or profile information.

+## Profiling
+I tried to use cProfile.
+But I found the xprofile middleware seems work find.
+I like the mini web it provides.

 ## Bugs I made (please check here if you find your system does not work)
 Remember to start the memcached server before start the cluster.